jonthorell/synth-nu-vinyl-store/README.md

 1. Search-field yields strange results if artist name contain space(s)
 2. App-specific css-files refuses to work from the app's static/css folder.
 It does work for js though.
 Temporary workaround: keep css-files in the global static/css folder
+3. When viewing bag-contents and one product does not contain an image, the site crashes with "The 'image' attribute has no file associated with it"

 # NOTES TO BE DELETED WHEN COMPLETE